tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 ---

-Recent models such as [DeltaNet](https://sustcsonglin.github.io/assets/pdf/talk_250117.pdf) and [RWKV-7](https://arxiv.org/abs/2503.14456) make claims about moving beyond the $$\text{TC}^0$$ complexity class, which the Transformer is confined to.
+Recent models such as [DeltaNet](https://sustcsonglin.github.io/assets/pdf/talk_250117.pdf) and [RWKV-7](https://arxiv.org/abs/2503.14456) make claims about moving beyond the $$\text{TC}^0$$ complexity class, which the transformer is confined to.
 Most discussion of neural network architecture complexity so far has remained in dense theoretical papers.
 This blog post will dig into what the claims actually mean from first principles, and why they may or may not matter in practice.

 ## Motivation: State Tracking